Listed Buildings and Gardens

 Nationally Listed Buildings and Gardens

-Some buildings in Bournemouth are nationally recognised for their architectural or historical interest and are included in the National Heritage List for England (NHLE).
+Some buildings in Bournemouth are nationally recognised for their architectural or historical interest.
+These are included in the National Heritage List for England (NHLE).
 This is controlled by Historic England.

 To ensure that these ‘listed buildings’ are preserved for future generations, most kinds of alterations need special permission, known as listed building consent.

 You can apply for listed building consent online or download a paper application form using the planning portal.
-Our booklet, Bournemouth’s Listed Buildings, contains some useful guidance for owners and occupiers, along with a list of all listed buildings in the borough.
+Our booklet, Bournemouth’s Listed Buildings, contains some useful guidance for owners and occupiers.
+It includes a list of all listed buildings in the borough.

 The NHLE also includes significant parks and gardens, and Bournemouth has two sites listed in the register.
 The Upper, Central and Lower Pleasure Gardens and Wimborne Road Cemetery.

 Development close to a listed building or garden also needs to be designed in a way that respects its setting.
-The ‘Designated Heritage Assets’ policy in our Core Strategy sets out how we deal with applications concerning listed buildings and gardens.
+The ‘Designated Heritage Assets’ policy in our Core Strategy explains how we deal with applications concerning listed buildings and gardens.

 Locally Listed Buildings